 The Distance Music event at Lake Eola October 25, 2014 The distance organ premiered in 2014 at the well attended “Distance Music at Lake Eola for Seven Train Horns and Brass Choirs” concert in downtown Orlando.
 Horns were donated by Nathan Airchime, powered by nitrogen (N2) gas through seven radio-controlled, solenoid-actuated poppet valves donated by Parker Hannifin’s Pneumatic Division.
 Funding came from an $8710 Kickstarter and grants of $2500 from

 Why Train Horns??
-Because their freakishly LOUD!
+Because they’re LOUD!
 Traditional instruments can’t produce enough volume (sound pressure level, or SPL, measured in dB decibels) to create Distance Music.
 To hear rhythmically significant differences in delays, hundreds and thousands of feet of distance between sources is required.
-Electronic amplification would certainly make such long distances possible for traditional instruments.
+Electronic amplification could also make such long distances possible for traditional instruments.
 But four serious drawbacks make it impractical: 1.
-Electrical power of the magnitude necessary would
+Electrical power of the magnitude necessary would be

 In the same way an open-world game designer creates conditions that allows a player to have an experience based upon where they move, the composer of a Distance Music similarly composes conditions that provide its audience a different musical result for every different place in the concert site.

 Pribusin Process Controls & Telemetry, located in Muskegon, MI agreed to develop and construct the radio telemetry equipment for the distance organ.
 Mike Gertsweiler, president of Pribusin, is personally interested in this project’s success and has generously provided the project with an affordable price.
 He will offset costs of our radios by not starting from scratch, but rather, making modifications to equipment he already supplies to industry.